LeoAEugenio/BackEndCalculator/README.md

 **Features**
 - Dynamic input: you specify how many numbers to use and the calculator encodes that count before performing the operation.
 - Multiple operations: sum, subtraction, multiplication and division with N values.
-- Instant result: after receiving the values, it performs the calculation and shows the result immediately.

 ---